zakkak/workspace-grid/Readme.md

 * `org.gnome.shell.overrides.dynamic-workspaces` to `false`
 * `org.gnome.desktop.wm.preferences.num-workspaces` to the number of workspaces

 However then you can't drag/drop applications between workspaces (GNOME 3.4/3.6 anyway), so instead of doing that we make use of the Frippery Static Workspace code.

+In Gnome 3.14 drag/drop is not working both in dynamic and static setup, so we dropped the Flippery Static Workspace code.